tarekrahamn/VegQual/README.md

 ---

 ## 🌱 Overview

-**VegQual** is a specialized dataset designed to support defect detection and quality classification of vegetables using state-of-the-art **YOLO models (v9 & v11)**.
+**VegQual** is a specialized multiclass image dataset designed for **real-time classification and defect detection of vegetables**.
-It includes *fresh* and *defected* samples across 7 vegetable types, collected under controlled conditions to ensure data consistency and realism.
+The dataset contains images of both **fresh** and **defective** vegetables across **seven classes**, collected under diverse environmental and lighting conditions to ensure robustness and generalization.

+This dataset supports computer vision research focused on:
+- Quality assessment of agricultural produce
+- Real-time defect detection systems
+- Training and evaluation of **YOLO-based object detection models**

+Each image in VegQual is annotated using the **YOLO format**, with bounding boxes that clearly identify the fresh or defected portions of vegetables.
+The dataset aims to assist researchers, students, and practitioners in developing AI-driven solutions for improving agricultural quality inspection and reducing food waste.

+---

+### 🧩 Key Highlights
+- **7 vegetable classes:** Tomato, Potato, Bitter Gourd, Pointed Gourd, Onion, Capsicum, and Brinjal
+- **4,736 annotated images** (2,386 defected + 2,350 fresh samples)
+- **High-quality annotations** in YOLO format
+- **Benchmark results** available for **YOLOv9** and **YOLOv11**
+- Ideal for **machine learning, agriculture automation, and quality inspection systems**

 ---